Tips for finding a job

 - your network of family and friends, including your old colleagues

 - getting in touch with companies directly – submit an open application or ask for a meeting.

 - Make sure that you have good jobseeking skills and that your documents up to date.

 Employer's recruitment models and requirements have changed.
 TE Offices and jobseeker training will provide you assistance and tips about how to look for a job and write applications.

-- Training, recruitment trial or a work try-out could open doors to an interesting job.
+- Training or a work try-out could open doors to an interesting job.